jay-ramani/Audio-Transcoder/README.md

 # Transcode and Move Audio Files

 ## What This Is
 A Python script that transcodes audio files between various formats.
-While there are scores of transcoders out there, this script is fine tuned to get the best tradeoff betwween quality and size for transcoding to Opus format.
-This is especially important with storage constrained devices like mobile phones, where the trend is for manufacturers to do away with high capacity extendable local storage (read: u/SD cards!) and force users to switch to cloud providers.
+While there are scores of transcoders out there, this script is fine tuned to get the best tradeoff between quality and size for transcoding to Opus format.
+Opus especially, is very high in quality at highly compressed sizes.
+This is especially important with storage constrained devices like mobile phones, where the trend is for manufacturers to do away with high capacity extendable local storage (read: u/SD cards!) and force users to switch to cloud providers (the culprit being a big brand name developing a popular Operating System for phones).

 * Encoding to Opus from
   - Wav